nholmes26/d3NutrApp/README.md

 - Our donut charts were adapted from https://d3-graph-gallery.com/graph/donut_label.html <br />

 To run locally:
-- Clone this repo using `git clone git@github.com:nholmes26/d3NutrApp.git`
+- Clone our repo using `git clone git@github.com:nholmes26/d3NutrApp.git`
-- Navigate to the d3NutrApp directory in a terminal and run `python app.py`
+- Navigate to the d3NutrApp directory locally via a terminal and run `python app.py`
 - If encountering an access error on Google Chrome despite correctly following the above steps to run locally, try navigating to chrome://net-internals/#sockets in your chrome browser and then click 'Flush socket pools'